Azure/cortana-intelligence-inventory-optimization/README.md

 ![](https://github.com/Azure/cortana-intelligence-inventory-optimization/blob/master/Manual%20Deployment%20Guide/Figures/SolutionArchitecture.png)

 ### What's Under the Hood
-- **Data source**: The data in this solution is generated using a data simulator, including demand forecasting, inventory level, and sales data.
+- **Data source**: The data in this solution is generated using a data simulator, including stores, storage spaces, products, suppliers, demand forecasting, sales, inventory levels, and order placements and deliveries data.
 These simulated data are saved on Azure Data Lake Store.
-- **Data pre-processing**: The raw data is first converted to [Pyomo](http://www.pyomo.org/) input format using Azure Data Lake Analytics (ADLA) U-SQL jobs.
-Then Pyomo python script converts the input into standard optimization problem formats, .nl or .mps.
+- **Data pre-processing**: First, extract know values of optimization problems from the raw data using Azure Data Lake Analytics (ADLA) U-SQL job.
+Then use [Pyomo](http://www.pyomo.org/) to convert the input into standard optimization problem formats, .nl or .mps.
-- **Parallel optimization using Azure Batch**: The optimization problems are solved by BONMIN in Docker containers.
+- **Parallel optimization using Azure Batch**: Create inventory management policy by solving inventory optimization problems using BONMIN in Docker containers.
 We create a task for each data partition, e.g. store and product combination, and all the tasks are executed in parallell in an Azure Batch virtual machine pool.
-- **Result post-processing**: The results of solving optimization problems are converted to order time and order amount by ADLA U-SQL jobs.
+- **Result post-processing**: ADLA U-SQL jobs use optimization problem solution, current time and inventory levels to place new orders.
 Both intermediate and final results are saved on Azure Data Lake Store
 - **Orchestration and schedule**: A **Main** Azure Web Job is scheduled to run once every hour.
 This web job invokes the other web jobs that are executed according to the schedule of each inventory policy in an excel configuration file.
 - **Visualize**: A PowerBI Dashboard is used to visualize inventory policy performance and inventory level.